ethanarteta/Deployment2EthanArteta/README.md

 ## Deployment instructions Link:
 -  [Link to instructions: https://github.com/kura-labs-org/C4_deployment-2/blob/main/Deployment-instructions.md

+# Purpose
+- The Purpose of this project is to:
+    - Create a Jenkins Server on EC2
+    - Run a Build using Jenkins
+    - Upload the Application on Elastic Beanstalk
+    - Observe and Use the URL Shortener Web App.

+# Issues
+- No issues encountered!

-# Creating a Jenkins Server on Amazon EC2 using Jenkins Debian Packages
+# Steps for creating a Jenkins Server on Amazon EC2 using Jenkins Debian Packages

 Follow these steps to set up a Jenkins server on an Amazon EC2 instance using Jenkins Debian Packages: